Phishing Campaign

 What is a Phishing Campaign?

-The goal is to trick their victims into disclosing sensitive information, such as passwords, credit card numbers, or other personal details.
+The goal is often to trick victims into sharing their login credentials, credit card details, or other personal data.

 How Do Phishing Campaigns Work?

-While there are a number of ways to execute a phishing attack, here’s how they typically operate:
+While there are a number of ways to execute a phishing attack, here’s how they typically work:

-1. Crafting the Bait: Cybercriminals create convincing emails, messages, or websites that appear to come from legitimate sources like banks, online retailers, or trusted organizations.
-These messages often contain urgent or enticing content to prompt quick action.
+1. Crafting the Bait: Attackers create a convincing email, message, and / or website that appears to come from a legitimate source.
+These often include banks, online retailers, or well-known organizations.
+The messages often contain urgent or enticing content to prompt quick action.

 2. Distribution: The phishing messages are sent to a large number of potential victims through email, social media, text messages, or other communication platforms.